Magnetoreception: In mammals

 Some mammals are capable of magnetoreception.
 When woodmice are removed from their home area and deprived of visual and olfactory cues, they orient towards their homes until an inverted magnetic field is applied to their cage.
 When the same mice are allowed access to visual cues, they are able to orient themselves towards home despite the presence of inverted magnetic fields.
 This indicates that woodmice use magnetic fields to orient themselves when no other cues are available.
 The magnetic sense of woodmice is likely based on a radical-pair mechanism.

 The Zambian mole-rat, a subterranean mammal, uses magnetic fields to aid in nest orientation.
 In contrast to woodmice, Zambian mole-rats do not rely on radical-pair based magnetoreception, perhaps due to their subterranean lifestyle.
 Experimental exposure to magnetic fields leads to an increase in neural activity within the superior colliculus, as measured by immediate gene expression.
 The activity level of neurons within two levels of the superior colliculus, the outer sublayer of the intermediate gray layer and the deep gray layer, were elevated in a non-specific manner when exposed to various magnetic fields.
 However, within the inner sublayer of the intermediate gray layer (InGi) there were two or three clusters of cells that respond in a more specific manner.
 The more time the mole rats were exposed to a magnetic field, the greater the immediate early gene expression within the InGi.

-Bats may use magnetic fields to orient themselves.
-They use echolocation to navigate over short distances.
-When big brown bats (Eptesicus fuscus) are taken from their home roosts and exposed to magnetic fields rotated 90 degrees from magnetic north, they are disoriented; it is unclear whether they use the magnetic sense as a map, a compass, or a compass calibrator.
-Another bat species, the greater mouse-eared bat (Myotis myotis), appear to use the earth's magnetic field to provide their compass, but to calibrate this with the direction of sunset.
+Magnetic fields appear to play a role in bat orientation.
+They use echolocation to orient themselves over short distances, typically ranging from a few centimetres up to 50 metres.
+When non-migratory big brown bats (Eptesicus fuscus) are taken from their home roosts and exposed to magnetic fields rotated 90 degrees from magnetic north, they become disoriented; it is unclear whether they use the magnetic sense as a map, a compass, or a compass calibrator.
+Another bat species, the greater mouse-eared bat (Myotis myotis), appears to use the Earth's magnetic field in its home range as a compass, but needs to calibrate this at sunset or dusk.
+In migratory soprano pipistrelles (Pipistrellus pygmaeus), experiments using mirrors and Helmholtz coils show that they calibrate the magnetic field using the position of the solar disk at sunset.

-Red foxes (Vulpes vulpes) may use magnetoreception when predating small rodents like mice and voles.
-They attack this kind of prey using a specific high-jump, preferring a north-eastern compass direction.
+Red foxes (Vulpes vulpes) may be influenced by the Earth's magnetic field when predating small rodents like mice and voles.
+They attack these prey using a specific high-jump, preferring a north-eastern compass direction.
 Successful attacks are tightly clustered to the north.

-Humans do not have a magnetic sense, despite having a cryptochrome (cry2) in the retina which is magnetosensitive when exposed to light.
-A 2019 study found that magnetic fields do affect human alpha brain waves, but it is not known whether this results in any change in behaviour.
+There is not yet a consensus on whether humans can sense magnetic fields or not, but it is being studied and some researchers have found evidence suggesting it.
+The ethmoid bone in the nose contains magnetic materials.
+Magnetosensitive cryptochrome 2 (cry2) is present in the human retina.
+Human alpha brain waves are affected by magnetic fields, but it is not known whether behaviour is affected.